There’s Room for You

 ~ Adrian von Ziegler, musician, composer

-Okay, so maybe you’re not a child-prodigy like Akiane or have Peter Jackson’s film budget, and Michael Flatley’s dance moves… Yet as cliche as it might sound “The power is truly inside you!”
+Okay, so maybe you’re not a child-prodigy like Akiane, or have Peter Jackson’s film budget, and Michael Flatley’s dance moves.
+Yet as cliche as it might sound, it’s true that what you have to offer the world is uniquely yours.
+Even you won’t know all that’s possible until you give it room to grow in your life.

 Every one of the creators mentioned above have been working at their craft for years.
-Might they be naturally gifted in a specific area of creativity.
-Or, perhaps they just found their “true calling” early in life.
+Might they be naturally gifted in a specific area of creativity?
+Sure!
+Or, perhaps the gift was their immersion and obsession with their craft.

-The point is that each of them went on their own journey of discovering and creating themselves through the process of sharing their work with the world.
-We all have this potential inside… Waiting for us to take the first step on our journey… and to keep on going.
+The point is that each of them went on their own journey of discovering how to be the best version of themselves through the process of sharing their work with the world.
+We all have this potential inside… waiting for us to take the first step on our journey… and to keep on going.

 Each of the Wizard of Oz protagonists realized that in the end, the power was there inside them all along.